Testing gravity with cold atom interferometry: Results and prospects: From lab-scale to large-scale atom interferometers on ground and in space

 An R\&D activity for a mission with atom interferometers in space was performed with the SAI (Space Atom Interferometer) project~\cite{Tino2007_space,Sorrentino2010_SAI,Sorrentino2011} funded by ESA.

 Atom interferometry experiments with a Bose-Einstein condensate were performed in the Bremen drop tower \cite{Muntinga2013}.
 The $^{87}$Rb condensate was coherently split and the emerging wave packets were separated over macroscopic scales with the interferometer extending over more than half a second and covering distances of millimeters.
 Recently, evaporative cooling with an optical dipole trap in microgravity in the drop tower was demonstrated \cite{Vogt2020}.
-A similar experiment was performed using a smaller size elevator \cite{Condon2019}; all-optical production of Bose-Einstein condensates in microgravity was demonstrated.
+A similar experiment was performed using a smaller size elevator \cite{Condon2019}; all-optical production of a Bose-Einstein condensate was demonstrated.

-A preliminary test of the weak equivalence principle for $^{87}$Rb and $^{39}$K was performed in parabolic flights~\cite{Barrett2016}.
+A preliminary test of the weak equivalence principle for $^{87}$Rb and $^{39}$K was performed in parabolic flights~\cite{Geiger2011,Barrett2016}.
 The experiments showed the possibility of reducing the effect of common mode vibrations for a $^{87}$Rb-$^{39}$K differential interferometer \cite{Varoquaux2009, Barrett2015}.

 In 2017, a cold atom apparatus was launched to a height of 243~km using a sounding rocket (MAIUS-1) \cite{Becker2018}.
 During the flight, several experiments were performed on laser cooling and trapping of atoms, observation of Bose Einstein condensation, and study of the condensate collective oscillations under weightlessness conditions.
 Several building blocks were demonstrated for a future atom interferometry mission in space.